MCQ on Electric Current

 Option b – Earthing

-Which law of physics states that the force between the two electric charges reduces to a quarter of its former value when the distance between them is doubled?
+Which law states that doubling the distance between two electric charges reduces the force between them to one-fourth of its original value?

 (a) Coulomb’s Law